PaulEhrhardt/rustygreetings_ios_android/README.md

 cargo build --target i686-linux-android --release
 ```

-Create architecture folder and symlinks for Android Studio and do not forget to r eplace *<project path>* with the path to the project on the current maschine:
+Create architecture folder and symlinks for Android Studio.
+Replace *<project path>* with the path to the project on the current maschine:

 ```
 cd ../rustygreetings/app/src/main